Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 Even in the case of a breast infection like mastitis, it's best to continue breastfeeding if you can, unless you've been advised otherwise by a health professional.
 The antibodies in your milk help to protect your baby from infections.

-If you're experiencing pain when feeding or sore nipples that are not healing, you should ask for help and advice from your health visitor, doctor, or a IBCLC lactation consultant.
+If you're experiencing pain when feeding or sore nipples that are not healing, you should ask for help and advice from your health visitor, doctor, or the Australian Lactation Consultants Directory.

 Lightly pressing a warm water compress to your nipples after feeds and gently applying some breast milk to them, then letting them air dry can sometimes provide fast relief.
 But you must seek advice from a medical professional if you're experiencing nipple soreness that doesn't get better or gets worse over time.